secretstartups/handbook/people-group/promotions-transfers/index.html.md

 - When reviewing a proposed promotion, we consider: 1) readiness of the individual, and 2) business justification/opportunity.
 - All in-line promotions at GitLab require a [promotion document](https://docs.google.com/document/d/1nDkYGK2yhe8pD-lnMGmEF-Cf0IlGgVOznjXMq9FxGiQ/edit?usp=sharing).
 We believe in [transparency](https://about.gitlab.com/handbook/values/#transparency) within the promotion process.
 - We encourage team members to live our [efficiency value](https://about.gitlab.com/handbook/values/#efficiency), be a [manager of one](https://about.gitlab.com/handbook/values/#managers-of-one), and take ownership of their promotion document in partnership with their manager.
-- We calibrate planned promotions on a bi-annual basis to ensure an equitable review, and through this process track metrics that help us understand if our promotions are occurring at a healthy and fair rate.
+- We calibrate planned promotions on a twice per year basis to ensure an equitable review, and through this process track metrics that help us understand if our promotions are occurring at a healthy and fair rate.

 ### Values Alignment